• Skip to primary navigation

 Wetlands

-• Frontenac Arch Biosphere Reserve – The Canadian portion of the Thousand Islands region has been designated a United Nations Biosphere Reserve in recognition of the area’s globally unique ecosystem.
+• Frontenac Arch Biosphere Reserve – The Canadian portion of the Thousand Islands region is designated a United Nations Biosphere Reserve in recognition of the area’s globally unique ecosystem.

-• The Algonquin to Adirondack Conservation Association – Learn about the critical wildlife corridor that connects Ontario, Canada to the Adirondak mountains via the St. Lawrence River valley.
+• The Algonquin to Adirondack Collaborative – Learn about the critical wildlife corridor that connects Ontario, Canada to the Adirondack mountains via the St. Lawrence River valley.

 • Thousand Islands Land Trust – The Thousand Islands Land Trust is a not-for-profit land trust dedicated to the conservation and enhancement of the scenic, recreational, natural and historic character of the Thousand Islands Region.